project-ida/notes/Deep strong coupling.md

 Coupling refers to the interaction between two systems, where the total energy is not a simple sum of the energies of each system.
 Instead, the total energy also depends on the combined states of both, with each system influencing the other in ways that cannot be separated.
 We often express the ideas through a Lagrangian or Hamiltonian.

-The aim of these notes is to build some intuition for a quantum systems that have extremely strong coupling.
-In the [quantum optics literature](https://www.nature.com/articles/s42254-018-0006-2), the use the terms:
+The aim of these notes is to build some intuition for quantum systems that have extremely strong coupling.
+In the [quantum optics literature](https://www.nature.com/articles/s42254-018-0006-2), the terms:

 - Weak
 - Strong
 - Ultra strong
 - Deep strong

-to describe the different regimes.
+are used to describe the different regimes.

-We'll begin with a classical example and use the quantum optics language above.
-We choose the example of coupled pendulums because it turns out each quantum state with a well defined energy behaves like it's own pendulum (see e.g. [Briggs et.al](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.85.052111)).
+We will begin with a classical example and use the quantum optics language above.
+We choose the example of coupled pendulums because it turns out each quantum state with a well-defined energy behaves like its own pendulum (see e.g. [Briggs et.al](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.85.052111)).

 # Coupled pendulums